zegervdv/nrpattern.nvim/README.md

  * Octal: `0755`
  * Binary: `0b110011`

-But there are many more formats used by the various programming languages.
+But there are many more formats used by the various programming languages in existance today, and likely many more will follow.

+This plugin allows you to define custom patterns.

 Supports repeating (partially) with `.` when `tpope/vim-repeat` is installed.

-Separators are inserted in the value when one was already present in the value.
-The separators are however inserted in fixed groups, regardless of the previous location of the separators.

-For example the value `32'hff_fff_ff7` will become `32'hffff_fff8`, because the `group` setting for SystemVerilog hexadecimal values is set to 4.

 ## Installation